functionhaus/archivist/README.md

 Fox, produced by Julian Blaustein and directed by Robert Wise.
 ```

-At the moment articles will be parsed and returned as `Arcdown.Article` structs.
+`0.0.x` versions of Archivist will parse and return article content as
-The parsing output of the above article example would be this:
+`Arcdown.Article` structs.
+The parsing output of the above article example
+would look like this:

 ```elixir
 %Arcdown.Article{